garsidestephen/qnaclient/README.md

 **"displayImagesInline"** : false  -  If set to true then Images returned in bot answers are displayed as block elements (i.e. on their own line).
 If false, then images are displayed inline (i.e. within the text).

-**"botPrimingPhrase"** : "Hi"  -  When the qnaClient chat window first starts, this phrase is passed to your bot and the response is displayed in the chat stream.
+**"botPrimingPhrase"** : "Hi"  -  When the QNAClient chat window first starts, this phrase is passed to your bot and the response is displayed in the chat stream.

 **"logoUrl"** : "/qna/logo.png"  -  The url of the logo displayed in the top left of the chat window header.
 Image should be 50px x 50px and in .png format.

-**"buttonToolTip"** : "Start a chat"  -  The tootltip to display when a user hovers over the chat launcher button.
+**"buttonToolTip"** : "Start a chat"  -  The tooltip to display when a user hovers over the chat launcher button.

 **"position"** : "bottom-left"  -  The position of the chat launcher button and the chat window.
 Options are **bottom-left**, **bottom-right**, **top-left**, **top-right**.